dsa-ntc/peninsuladsa-ntc.github.io/_pages/political-reading.md

 Peninsula DSA engages in ongoing political education in socialist history and thought because theory informs praxis.
 <br>

 Our reading group meets virtually on a Thursday at 7pm in the #general channel on the chapter's Discord server.
+Request an invite to the Discord by emailing the Steering Committee at [peninsuladsa@gmail.com](mailto:peninsuladsa@gmail.com).

 <h2>Currently Reading</h2>
 * [Palo Alto: A History of California, Capitalism, and the World](https://www.hachettebookgroup.com/titles/malcolm-harris/palo-alto/9780316592031/?lens=little-brown) (2023) by Malcolm Harris.